 HB: Greg, perhaps we can start with who Lucet is and how long Gagen has been working with their executive group.

 GV: Lucet, which officially launched in the market January 2023, is the evolution of a company formerly known as New Directions.
-In practical terms, Lucet is a provider of behavioral health services that works with a number of health plans across the U.S., and also acts as the EAP (Employee Assistance Program) provider for a number of organizations.
-Overall, Lucet serves more than 15 million members across the United States.
-I’m proud to say we’ve been involved with the organization for more than three years while they’ve tackled some critical milestones in their evolution from New Directions to Lucet.
+In practical terms, Lucet is a provider of behavioral health services that works with a number of health plans across the U.S., and also acts as the Employee Assistance Program (EAP) provider for a number of organizations.
+Overall, Lucet serves more than 15 million members across the U.S. I’m proud to say we’ve been involved with the organization for more than three years while they’ve tackled some critical milestones in their evolution from New Directions to Lucet.

 HB: Can you give some context to that evolution?
 Specifically, what challenges were New Directions facing and why did they call on Gagen to assist them?